 Apple is working on a new version of iPadOS and iPadOS 14 should hit select iPad, iPad Air, iPad mini, and iPad Pro models later this year.
-With rumors swirling and WWDC 2020 getting closer, we want to take you through the important things to know about the update as we cruise through the spring.
+With rumors swirling and WWDC 2020 getting closer, we want to take you through the important things to know about the update as we cruise into the summer.

-iPadOS 13.5 will likely be the last major update to iPadOS 13 as the operating makes way for a brand new version of iPadOS called iPadOS 14.
+iPadOS 13.6 will likely serve as one of the last iPadOS 13 updates as the company makes way for a brand new version of iPadOS called iPadOS 14.

 Apple is currently working on iOS 14 for iPhone, iPadOS 14 for iPad, and software updates for the Mac, Apple Watch, and Apple TV.

 Over the past few months we’ve heard more and more about its plans for the iPad and iPadOS 14 looks like it will be a significant upgrade.

 With that in mind, we want to outline a few of the basics.
 Our walkthrough will take you through the iPadOS 14 beta, the iPadOS 14 release date, the devices getting iPadOS 14, and the update’s rumored features.

 - Fully unlocked and compatible with any carrier of choice (e.g. AT&T, T-Mobile, Sprint, Verizon, US-Cellular, Cricket, Metro, etc.).